Google Local Pack: A step-by-step guide to getting ranked

 Local Pack on mobile

-For hotels and motels, you’ll see a block that differs slightly from the Google Local Map Pack.
+Google’s Local Listings constantly evolve and incorporate new features that enhance user experiences.
+For example, Local Pack for hotels and motels has a unique look.
 It includes prices, user ratings, and short descriptions, but no links to websites or directions.
 Instead, users can check the business’s availability for certain dates and select the number of guests.

 Hotels Local Pack

-Browsing hotels on mobile is now easier thanks to Google’s recent updates.
-Each location can be viewed in a story format, allowing you to swipe through photos, save the location, learn more about the area, and read client feedback.
+On mobile each location can be viewed in a story format.
+Swipe through photos, save the location, learn more about the area, and read client feedback.
 If you’re searching for attractions during your trip, Google Local Pack also suggests other activities to discover in the same location.

-How is the Google Local Pack different from organic SERPs?
+How does Google Local Pack differ from organic SERPs?

-The Google Local Pack and organic search results are both parts of the search engine results page.
-But the Local Pack usually appears above the organic results, always takes the lion’s share of the screen, and is the first thing that catches the user’s eye.
+The Google Local Pack and organic search results are both a part of the search engine results page.
+But the Local Pack usually appears above the organic results and always takes the lion’s share of the screen.
+It is also the first thing that catches the user’s eye.

 Here are some differences to consider:

 • The Local 3-Pack includes a map and shows business information, while organic SERPs can display various content types such as news articles, videos, and images.
-It doesn’t show a map but it does list links leading to different pages relevant to the user’s search query.
+It doesn’t show a map but lists relevant page links to the user’s search query.

-• The Local 3-Pack includes a limited number of results, while organic SERPs can display many results pages.
+• The Local 3-Pack includes limited results, while organic SERPs display many results pages.

 The Google Local Pack and organic SERPs also have contrasting ranking factors.
-Users will need to consider these when optimizing their local profiles and websites.
-We’ll cover this in one of the following sections, so continue reading to find out more.
+Local 3-Pack uses an internal ranking system that users need to consider when optimizing their local profiles and websites.

 How to track the Local Pack for your keywords